zvolin/go-libp2p/p2p/host/resource-manager/README.md

 (your process is more intensive than you originally thought) or that you need to fix something in your application (surely you don't need over 1000 streams?).

-There are OpenCensus metrics that can be hooked up to the resource manager.
+There are Prometheus metrics that can be hooked up to the resource manager.
 See `obs/stats_test.go` for an example on how to enable this, and `DefaultViews` in `stats.go` for recommended views.
-These metrics can be hooked up to Prometheus or any other OpenCensus supported platform.
+These metrics can be hooked up to Prometheus or any other platform that can scrape a prometheus endpoint.

 There is also an included Grafana dashboard to help kickstart your observability into the resource manager.
 Find more information about it at